The Essential Guide to Commercial Plumbing Valves

 How Pressure Reducing Valves Work

 Pressure-reducing valves (PRVs) use a spring and diaphragm to regulate water pressure at the inlet and lower pressure at the outlet.
-When the outlet pressure drops below the valve’s set point, the spring pressure overcomes the outlet pressure and forces the valve stem downward, opening the valve.

 The Function of Pressure Reducing Valves